heyxmirko/BeesProtection/README.md

 # BeesProtection
-Prevents from interaction with bees in specific region.
+Prevents players from interacting with bees in specific region.

 This plugin is dependent on WorlGuard.